-The Egyptian Society of Accountants and Auditors (ESAA) exerted numerous efforts that resulted in the first set of nineteen Egyptian Accounting Standards in 1997, primarily based on the International Accounting Standards.
-By the end of 2002, there were twenty-two Egyptian Accounting Standards that were implemented by listed companies.
+The Egyptian Society of Accountants and Auditors (ESAA) exerted numerous efforts that ended up with the first set of 19 Egyptian Accounting Standards in 1997 that was primarily based on the International Accounting Standards.
+By the end of 2002, there were 22 Egyptian Accounting Standards that were implemented by listed companies.
 In 2006, an entire set of Egyptian Accounting Standards were released to replace those of 1997 and 2002.
-The complete set of the new Egyptian Accounting Standards.
-There are only four exceptions to the standards: EAS 1, 10, 19, and 20 representing financial statements presentation, fixed assets and depreciation, disclosure in financial statements of banks and similar financial entities, and rules and accounting standards related to finance lease transactions respectively (Hassan, 2008a).
+The complete set of the new Egyptian Accounting Standards; comprising 35 standards are based on the International Accounting Standards, with the exception of four standards; EAS 1, 10, 19, and 20 representing financial statements presentation, fixed assets and depreciation, disclosure in financial statements of banks and similar financial entities, and rules and accounting standards related to finance lease transactions respectively (Hassan, 2008a).

-Question 4: What are the Main Problems that Egypt Faced in the Setting of its Own Accounting Standards?
+Question 4: What are the Main Problems that Egypt Faced during Setting its Own Accounting Standards?

-Language was the major difficulty faced when first adopting the International Accounting Standards (World Bank, 2002; Abd-Elsalam and Weetman, 2003).
+Language was the major difficulty that was faced when first adopting the International Accounting Standards (World Bank, 2002; Abd-Elsalam and Weetman, 2003).
 This was due to the fact that the International Accounting Standards are officially issued in English, while the main language in Egypt is Arabic.
-In addition, during the time of introducing and implementing the International Accounting Standards, no official Arabic translation was available in public records in Egypt.
-It was, therefore, difficult for companies to understand the English language version of the International Accounting Standards.
-The problem remained until the end of 2002, when the International Accounting Standards Board's website reported a translation that was produced by the Arab Society of Certified Accountants, based in Jordon (AbdElsalam and Weetman, 2003).
+In addition, the time of introducing and implementing the International Accounting Standards, no official Arabic translation was available in public records in Egypt.
+Thus, it was difficult for companies to understand the English language version of the International Accounting Standards.
+The problem remained until the end of 2002, where the International Accounting Standards Board's website reported a translation that was produced by the Arab Society of Certified Accountants, based in Jordon (AbdElsalam and Weetman, 2003).